COVID-19 and Our Beloved Pets in our Unprecedented Times.

 Please do not let this false information prevent you from using hand sanitizer products at this critical time.

-What if I have to self-quarantine because of “Covid-19 and Our Precious Pets”?
+What if I have to self-quarantine because of “Covid-19 and Our Beloved Pets”?

 The number one recommendation is to limit contact with your pet.
 It includes petting, snuggling, kissing or licking, and sharing food.

-Pet owners should also try to make alternate arrangements for their pets in case of illness, but if there is no alternative, wash your hand before and after every interaction.
+Pet owners should also try to make arrangements for their pets in case of illness, but if there is no alternative, wash your hands before and after every interaction.

 Service animals should be permitted to stay with their handler.
 Ensure to wash your hands and limit contact.